-The International Accounting Standards Board ("IASB") has introduced an amendment to IFRS 10 "Consolidated Financial Statements" effective for financial periods commencing on or after 1 January 2014 (with early adoption permitted).
+The International Accounting Standards Board ("IASB") has introduced an amendment to IFRS 10 "Consolidated Financial Statements" effective for periods commencing on or after 1 January 2014 (with early adoption permitted).
 This amendment requires investment entities to fair value relevant subsidiaries including structured entities through profit or loss rather than consolidate their results.
 The Board of Directors have concluded that the following entities, which are related parties of the Company, satisfy the criteria to be regarded as investment entities and have adopted this amendment:

-- Renewable Income Europe, a sub-fund of BlackRock Infrastructure Funds plc (the "Fund"); - BRI EU Finance Designated Activity Company (the "Limited Company"); and - The Company, a 100% subsidiary of the Limited Company
+- Renewable Income UK, a sub-fund of BlackRock Infrastructure Funds plc (the "Fund"); - BRI UK Finance Designated Activity Company (the "Limited Company"); and - RI Income UK Holdings Limited, a 100% subsidiary of the Limited Company, and the Company, a 100% subsidiary of RI Income UK Holdings Limited (together the "Holding Companies").